eme64/blog/_posts/2026-03-20-Hotspot-JVM-Vectorization.md

 over the complexity and differences of the individual CPUs and to provide a cross-platform compatible experience.

+Providing such a cross-platform compatible experience that still tries to squeeze the most performance out of every different micro architecture is not an easy task.
+But it can pay off with big performance gains.

+Once we have optimized the code for individual threads, we can then still scale up to use many threads so we can use every CPU core available on a machine, and scale out to multiple machines.

 **Why Vectorize?**

 TODO continue here